How to spend a day on Pittwater

 Easy escapes that feel a world away

-One of the great pleasures of boating on Pittwater is how much you can experience in a single day.
-With calm, sheltered water and short distances between destinations, it’s easy to enjoy a relaxed day that never feels rushed.
+One of the great pleasures of boating on Pittwater is how much you can enjoy in a single day.

 A classic Pittwater day

-A typical Pittwater day might include:
+A simple Pittwater day might include:

-• A calm morning cruise along the shoreline
+• a calm morning cruise from Newport

-• A mid-morning swim in a sheltered bay
+• a mid-morning swim in a sheltered bay

-• A slow afternoon drifting or exploring nearby coves
+• a gentle afternoon exploring nearby coves

 Half-day vs full-day trips